 You can tell just by reading her blog that Grace has an amazingly positive outlook on life.
 Refusing to give up on her dreams because of narcolepsy, she is currently traveling around Asia and documenting her narcoleptic experiences along the way.

 A rarity of the blogs I have found, this one is written by a male!
 This is a very personal and honest blog all about this man’s family life (father of four boys!) and his narcolepsy, and how the two interact.

-Experiences of a 20 y/o girl living with narcolepsy and cataplexy.
+Experiences of a young woman living with narcolepsy and cataplexy.
 Her posts talk about everyday life and how she copes with it, as well as dealing with the constant paperwork that many of us deal with due to our condition.

 This blog is a good one particularly for parents with narcolepsy, but also for anyone else.
 Written by a single mum, her posts often deal with the daily life of a parent with narcolepsy and the guilt that can be involved in that, and she is very concerned with the psychological and sociological impacts of narcolepsy, which is a pet rant topic of mine.